Meeting an Algerian Instagrammer, and Paying Her a Christmas Visit

-Colorful, vibrant, full of people, messy at times as almost every capitals but overall Algiers was still a good city in my point of view.
+Colorful, vibrant, full of people, messy at times as almost every capital but overall Algiers was still a good city in my point of view.
 Honestly, I do prefer Oran – but that’s subject to personalities!

-From art and History Museums. to gardens, to the tallest tower, and upcoming biggest Mosque in Algeria Algiers was the typical North African capital city, full of life (and traffic!).
+From art and History Museums. to gardens, to the tallest tower, and the upcoming biggest Mosque in Algeria Algiers was the typical North African capital city, full of life (and traffic!).

-“Indeed a well spent Christmas day!”
+“Indeed a well-spent Christmas day!”